-Fortis College encourages students to promptly report significant medical conditions to the respective program director to prevent danger to the student's health.
-Fortis College encourages students to obtain written clearance from their physician, specifically citing any no restrictions on activity or weightlifting, and to report such restrictions immediately to the student's program director and instructor.
+Fortis College encourages students to promptly report significant medical conditions to the respective Program Director and/or Dean of Education/Nursing to prevent danger to the student's health.
+Fortis College encourages students to obtain written clearance from their physician, specifically citing any restrictions on activity or weight lifting, and to report such restrictions immediately to the student's Program Director, Dean of Education/Nursing and instructor.